jonnor/ESC-CNN-microcontroller/report/report.md

 for their STM32 family of microcontrollers in 2019`TODO: ref`, based on their FD-SOI chip architecture[@ST-FD-SOI].

-ARM has announced ARM Helium, a set of for the Cortex
+ARM has announced ARM Helium, an extension for the Cortex M family of microcontrollers with instructions that can be used to speed up neural networks. `TODO:ref `